 Sky Harbor operates in compliance with the Americans with Disabilities Act (ADA), including investigation of any complaint communicated to the Airport regarding a denial of access to an Airport facility, service or program.

-The ADA Liaison for Sky Harbor is Mary Beth Thompson.
 The office of the ADA Liaison administers Sky Harbor’s overall ADA grievance procedure.
 Persons with ADA complaints specifically regarding Phoenix Sky Harbor International Airport are encouraged to contact us at firstname.lastname@example.org.
 If the response does not adequately resolve the complaint, a grievance can be filed.
 Grievance Procedures and Complaint forms are available.